 Weighting cap factors: All components of each supersector index are subject to a 30% capping for the largest company and a 15% capping for the second-largest company.
 The weighting cap factors are published on the second Friday of the quarter, one week prior to quarterly review implementation, and calculated using Thursday's closing prices.

 An intra-quarter capping will be triggered if the largest company exceeds 35% or the second-largest exceeds 20%.
-The process is as follows:
+The process of intra-quarter capping are laid out in section 5.18. of the STOXX Index Methodology.